-Join John-Paul Ballard for an in-depth discussion in this video Solution: Match exam questions to learning objectives, part of Write Effective Learning Objectives.
+Join John-Paul Ballard for an in-depth discussion in this video Solution: Match exam questions to learning objectives, part of Teaching Techniques: Writing Effective Learning Objectives.

 - [Voiceover] So how did you do?…Are you ready for the solutions?…Let's look at the first question.…It says, in layman's terms what is the meaning…of the mathematical number, pi?…Were you able to find a matching learning objective?…The answer is, there was no match.…So let's write a new learning objective.…And here's what I wrote:…By the end of this lesson, the learner…will be able to explain the meaning of pi.…As you can see, it's a very direct link to the question.…If you had something similar to this, great job!…If not, you can go back and revise your notes.…